Start a conversation

 • What problems does USB-C solve?

-• What kinds of devices will use the USB-C and USB 3.1 technology?
+• What kinds of devices use the USB-C and USB 3.1 technology?

 • What is daisy chaining?